Dillon Brooks NBA Playoffs Player Props: Grizzlies vs. Lakers

 Dillon Brooks Insights vs. the Lakers

-- Brooks' Grizzlies average 104.1 possessions per game, sixth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.
+- He's put up 6.0 threes per game, or 15.6% of his team's shots from beyond the arc this season.

-- Defensively, the Lakers are ranked 20th in the NBA, giving up 116.6 points per game.
+- On defense, the Lakers have given up 116.6 points per contest, which is 20th-best in the NBA.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked squad in the league.
+- On the boards, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the NBA.

-- Allowing 12.5 made 3-pointers per game, the Lakers are the 18th-ranked team in the league.
+- The Lakers are the 18th-ranked team in the NBA at allowing threes, giving up 12.5 made 3-pointers per game.

 Dillon Brooks vs. the Lakers